imamangupta/jobportal/README.md

 ## Features Overview

-1. **AI Custom Chatbot**: An intelligent chatbot designed to provide personalized assistance and support for students, enhancing their learning experience.
+1. **AI Custom Chatbot**: An intelligent chatbot designed to provide personalized assistance and support for students, enhancing their learning experience..

 2. **Personalized Doubt Solver**: A unique feature that allows students to get their questions answered instantly, tailored to their learning needs.